mountainMath/doodles/content/posts/2021-11-28-first-peek-at-population-and-household-data-during-covid-caveats/index.markdown

   - geeky
   - Vancouver
 tags: []
-description: "We now have three years of SVT data, time to take a look at where things stand, how this fits in with related datasets, and what we can learn."
+description: "A deeper look at population and hosehold estimates, how thes estimates are made and what early data can tell us about shifts during COVID times."
 featured: ''
 images: ["https://doodles.mountainmath.ca/blog/2021/11/28/first-peek-at-population-and-household-data-during-covid-caveats/index_files/figure-html/population_change_with_prelim-1.png"]
 featuredalt: ""